Eligibility Requirements for Senator Nov 3, 2011 1:08:55 GMT -5

 The Senior Senator has several very important roles in the Council of Nine.
 For these roles that will be mentioned below, the Senior Senator can either do them themselves or appoint another Senator to do them.
 If these things are not done in a timely manner, it will be at the discretion of Grub to demote a Senior Senator and name the next Senator in line the new Senior Senator.

-1) Monthly Council Reports - These monthly reports that are archived in the Council of Nine Lobby are to be written and publicly posted within the first three days of the month.
+1) Monthly Council Reports - These monthly reports that are archived in the Council of Nine Lobby are to be written and publicly posted within the first ten days of the month.
 These reports give an overview of the goings on for past month in the Co9 and the region.

 3) Rookie of the Quarter - The ROQ is given ordinarily to a new nation every three months that registered during the prior two quarters and has made the most impact on the Islands.
-This award should be determined within the first five days of the quarter (January, April, July, October)
+This award should be determined within the first ten days of the quarter (January, April, July, October)

 The Chief Executive and the Council of Nine may vary these duties as required.